AdguardTeam/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/README.md

 <a name="mv3_specific_limitations__allowrules"></a>
 ## allowrules
 Allowrules currently are not supported for these modifiers:
-1. all specific exceptions: '$elemhide', '$generichide', '$specifichide', '$genericblock', '$jsinject', '$urlblock', '$content', '$stealth'.
+1. some specific exceptions: '$genericblock', '$jsinject', '$urlblock', '$content', '$stealth'.
 1. `$redirect`
 1. `$removeparam`
 1. `$removeheader`